SciSharp/LLamaSharp/README.md

 Then, search and install one of the following backends:

 ```
-LLamaSharp.Backend.Cpu  # cpu for windows, linux and mac
+LLamaSharp.Backend.Cpu  # cpu for windows, linux and mac (mac metal is also supported)
 LLamaSharp.Backend.Cuda11  # cuda11 for windows and linux
 LLamaSharp.Backend.Cuda12  # cuda12 for windows and linux
-LLamaSharp.Backend.MacMetal  # metal for mac
+LLamaSharp.Backend.MacMetal  # special for using mac metal
 ```

 If you would like to use it with [microsoft semantic-kernel](https://github.com/microsoft/semantic-kernel), please search and install the following package: